Last updated on February 5th, 2024 at 06:42 am

-The debt collectors usually collect unsecured debts.
-Because the lender has no way to recover the money due to lack of collateral.
+Debt collectors usually collect unsecured debts.
+Because the lender has no way to recover the money due to a lack of collateral.
 Therefore they hand over this task to an individual collector or agency.

 Related post: What Is a Debt Snowball Method?
 How Does It Really Work?

 There are three main types of debt collectors.
 They include first-party agencies, third-party agencies, and debt buyers.

 Here is a brief explanation of each one:

 First-party agencies are the subsidiaries of the original credit company that lends money to the consumer.
 These agencies are separate departments but part of the main lender.
 Usually, they collect debts very early when the payments are due after taking a loan from a debtor.

 Third-party agencies are separate entities having no relation with the original lender.
 In case the consumer doesn’t pay and gets late on his payments the original creditor writes off the debt.
 And hand over its collection to a third-party debt collector.
 These collectors don’t work under the original creditor that’s why governs under the FDCPA legislation.